 The number of receive chains is indicated by NRX and the number of transmit chains is indicated by NTX.

-For a given tuple of receive and transmit chains, (r, t), the maximum of the absolute value of the real and imaginary parts of the CSI for all subcarriers is calculated using Equation (9-5b).

-mr, t=maxk={1, 2, …, Nsc}{max⁡{HRr, t, k,HIr, t, k}} (9-5b)

-For a given tuple of receive and transmit chains, (r, t), the positive scaling factor γ(r, t) (see 9.4.1.78.4 (Sensing Measurement Report field)) is selected to avoid overflow when scaling and quantizing the measured CSI using Equation (9-5c) and Equation (9-5d).
-The value of m(r, t) might be used in the selection of the γ(r, t) to avoid an overflow.
-The sensing receiver selects the exact value of the scaling factor.
+For a given tuple of receive and transmit chains, (r, t), the positive 12-bit scaling factor γ(r, t) (see 9.4.1.78.4 (Sensing Measurement Report field)) is selected to avoid overflow when scaling and quantizing the measured CSI using Equation (9-5b) and Equation (9-5c).
+The sensing receiver selects the exact value of the scaling factor, and the selection is left to implementation.

-(9-5c)
+(9-5b)